 Introduction to Data Definition Language

 Data Definition Language is a programming language through which data structures are defined.
-Acronymed as DDL, it can be considered as a standard that specifies commands through which data structures are defined.
+Acronymed as DDL, it can be considered a standard specifying commands that define data structures.

 There are four kinds of data languages: